 Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing MORPHABOND ER, and monitor all patients receiving MORPHABOND ER for development of these behaviors or conditions.
-Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness.
-The potential for these risks should not, however, prevent the proper management of pain in any given patient.
 Patients at increased risk may be prescribed extended-release opioid formulations such as MORPHABOND ER, but use in such patients necessitates intensive counseling about the risks of proper use of MORPHABOND ER along with intensive monitoring for signs of addiction, abuse, and misuse.

 Abuse or misuse of MORPHABOND ER by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of morphine and can result in overdose and death.

 Opioid agonists such as MORPHABOND ER are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
-Consider these risks when prescribing or dispensing MORPHABOND
+Consider these risks when prescribing or dispensing MORPHABOND ER.

-ER.
 Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper storage and disposal of unused drug.